metaflow/apex-recoil/README.md

 ## Running the app

-For development run `npm run devstart` and open `http://localhost:3000`.
+For development run `npm run dev` and open `http://localhost:3000`.
+That will watch for file changes and update the content of `./public`.
+Running `start` by itself will not rebuild the bundle.

 Deployment is completely static and assembled with `npm run static`.

 Copy files from `./static` to the web server dir, for example by running `scp -r -i id_rsa .\static\* root@1.2.3.4:/var/www/html`.